ePages-de/epages-docs/apps/webhooks.md

 When the event happens, we'll send a `POST` request to your callback URL.
 Your app can then process the information send by us based on that event.

-You might build an app that requires the following information:
+Your app might require the following information:

+* an order has been created
+* an order has been updated
-* an order is placed
+* an order has been deleted
-* a product is added
-* a cart is created.

-## First things first
+* your app has been uninstalled.

+## Before you can get going

-Before you can send any requests or receive any responses, you'll need the following:
+Before you can send any requests or receive any responses, this is what you'll need:

 * Test shop: you can get a test shop by [joining the ePages Developer Program](/#modal-popup)
 * Client ID and Client Secret: received during [app creation](page:apps-create#get-your-credentials)
 * Access token: received during [app installation](page:apps-install)
 * SSL setup.

-## Create a webhook
+## Ready to start creating a webhook

-To create a webhook, make a `POST` request to the respective webhook resource, including:
+To create a webhook, make a [`POST` request](page:apps-api-post-shopid-webhooks-information) to the respective webhook resource, including:

 * The app's `callbackUrl`
 * The `eventType`.